35 Birds That Nest On The Ground: Fascinating Species!

 Oystercatcher

-Oystercatchers are shorebirds, and like other ground-nesting birds they build their nests on the ground.
+Oystercatchers (Haematopus) are shorebirds, and like other ground-nesting birds they build their nests on the ground.
 They typically use sticks or grass to construct a simple cup shaped nest with an opening in one side.
 It is usually found on open flat areas close to water where it can be safe from predators such as foxes and cats which could harm its eggs.

 Killdeer